zahidali-jannat/MACHINE_LEARNING_PROJECTS/README.md

     img=cv2.merge([r, g, b])
     health.append(img)

 2-> Usage of glob.iglob iglobe is a function inside glob module which returns a iterator which means it provide one file path at a time as you loop through it.
+Means woh directory keh andar jaega location per or waha iterate karega all over upr seh neech jb tak khtm nhi ho jata maal andar kah mtlb images

 3-> Use of cv2
 What is cv2 (pip install opencv-python like that might be check if it is wrong)